- Active project

 - Co-developing a seaweed sector framework for Aotearoa New Zealand, incorporating EBM principles.

 - Testing the framework using Seaweed case studies to understand how it can effectively operate across different scales (eg, local, regional, national and small to large businesses).

-Part 1 of the sector review is almost complete.
-This identifies future market opportunities and priorities, relevant regulation and legislation.
+Part 1 of the sector review focuses on markets and regulation, including future market opportunities and priorities.
 It also includes information drawn from industry interviews conducted by Transitioning to a blue economy project.

-The Sustainable Seas National Science Challenge define a ‘blue economy’ as:
+The Sustainable Seas Challenge defines a ‘blue economy’ as: